diogo-pessoa/milestoneThree/README.md

 The Bookshelf site: [visit here](https://my-digital-bookshelf.herokuapp.com/).

+## Description

 A project to review books you read, leave reviews, rate your best reads.
-Share your favourite choices.

-#### Description
+Have a list of favorites books, share the best books with friends.

 ## UX

 ### color Scheme & Typography

-Using Materilize for a responsive front-end.
+Using Materilizecss for a responsive front-end.

 - Color Scheme from [materializecss color Scheme](https://materializecss.com/color.html)